werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 ### Releases storage

-Each release version is stored in the kubernetes cluster itself.
+Each release version is stored in the Kubernetes cluster itself.
 Werf can store releases in ConfigMaps or Secrets in arbitrary namespaces.

 By default werf stores releases in the ConfigMaps in the `kube-system` namespace to be fully compatible with [Helm 2](https://helm.sh) default installations.
 Releases storage can be configured by werf deploy cli options: `--helm-release-storage-namespace=NS` and `--helm-release-storage-type=configmap|secret`.